 Increasing regulatory scrutiny: Between 2004 and 2012, over 50% of all Class 1 recalls by the FDA were dietary supplements.38 Sexual enhancement, bodybuilding and weight loss products were the top three problem categories.
 As a result, there has been a noted increase in FDA enforcement actions pertaining to violations in labeling food and dietary supplements.
 There has also been a heightened focus on potential FDA bans of certain vitamins and supplements that may be harmful, such as a form of vitamin B6 and certain energy supplements.
 An increasing number of clinical research trials are testing the efficacy and long-term health benefits of taking vitamins.
 Some have suggested that large doses of certain vitamins may increase the risk of cardiac events in elderly people or those with heart disease.
 While tighter regulations add complexity for manufacturers, they can also help improve business for providers that meet stricter requirements.
+Starting November 30, The Australian Therapeutic Goods Administration will classify supplements with therapeutic claims, such as increasing metabolism, as medication, thus subjecting them to higher regulations.

-Consumer trust in safety: 52% of consumers stated that they are concerned about that dietary supplements are "harmful to you/your family," according to a National Science Foundation survey.39
+Consumer trust in safety: 52% of consumers stated that they are concerned that dietary supplements are "harmful to you/your family," according to a National Science Foundation survey.39